 ⦁ Due to her father’s worldview, Leah became a commodity, not a person.
 Seven years of wages treated her as an object, exchanged for another asset.

 ⦁ Tragically this was assumed as normal and natural because ‘ it is all she knew’.

 ⦁ She then attempted to achieve her personhood by then commoditizing her sons as was modelled for her by her father.
 She ached for what she could not have, to be more than a sexual object and passed the curse of commoditization down to them.

 COMMODITIES vs PERSONHOOD

 ⦁ Commodities cannot have intimacy.
 You can love things like books, TV, music, travel, but this is not the same as the love for a person.

-⦁ You will be valued for your character, skill set, value in the community yet still be short of intimacy, because we can love commodities but not have intimacy.
+⦁ Highly competent people will be loved for their character, skill set, value in the community yet still be short of intimacy, because we can love commodities but not have intimacy.

 Loneliness is the consequence of being a commodity.

 AREAS OF COMMODITIZATION

 ⦁ Our children can be invested in for what they are good at including sports, music, education, physical beauty.

 ⦁ The message to them then becomes, ‘you bring honor to this family because of __.’

 ⦁ Spiritual leaders need children to make them look good.
 At best, not to make them look bad.
 They, in turn, become celebrated for their voice, skill, or gifting.

 ⦁ Cults attract willing people to commoditize by establishing a clear set of behaviour to build their brand.

 ⦁ Theology rewards those with the biggest vision, fastest builders or those with mystical encounters with God.
 It encourages being commoditized in your relationship with God when what he wants is an intimate relationship with us.